r-Techsupport/rTS_Wiki/docs/disks/disk-wipe.md

 {% include embeds/use-linux-live-session.md %}

 ## Encrypted disks
-All modern OS are capable of encrypting disks, on Windows this is called Bitlocker, MacOS has FileVault and Linux/BSD typically use LUKS.
+All modern OS are capable of encrypting disks, on Windows this is called BitLocker, MacOS has FileVault and Linux/BSD typically use LUKS.
 If you already use encryption to secure your data at rest then you are a step ahead with wiping the disk as well.
 You can format the disk by doing a full and proper reinstall of the OS ([Windows guide here](/windows)) to cycle your encryption keys.
 Once these keys are destroyed recovery of the old data is not possible.

 ## Wiping with software
 ### HDD